Are you thinking about or currently selling insurance?

 You can write your own check.
 In exchange, you’ll have to be paid on performance.

-The truth is that if you’re any good at insurance sales, you do not want your income capped at a lower salary than compared to pay-on-performance.
+The truth is that if you’re any good at learning how to sell insurance, you do not want your income capped at a lower salary than compared to pay-on-performance.

 Next on the compensation discussion are programs paying salaries plus commission.